 Sustainability is incorporated in the core of this brand, and even before they started shipping clothes, they pursued the Fair Labor Association.

 Today 90% of all the fibers they source are organic, recycled, or regenerated.
-They strive to be an innovative sustainable clothing brand and makes casual and timeless knitwear and sweaters.
+They strive to be an innovative sustainable clothing brand and make casual and timeless knitwear and sweaters.

 This is an all cashmere brand that is certificated by OEKO-TEX, which means they only use toxin-free, natural products.